Optimal how-long-to-cook for a 10 lb Fully Cooked Ham

 This colorful dish is not only visually appealing but also incredibly tasty.
 Stuffed peppers provide a fun and healthy base for your ham leftovers.

-Preheat your oven to 375°F (190°C).
-Mix the ham, rice/quinoa, cheese, tomatoes, and spices in a bowl.
-Stuff each pepper half with the mixture and place them in a baking dish.
-Cover with foil and bake for 25-30 minutes, then remove the foil and bake for an additional 10 minutes to melt the cheese.
+Heat the oven to 375°F (190°C).
+Combine ham, rice/quinoa, cheese, tomatoes, and spices in a bowl.
+Fill each half of the pepper with the mixture, and put them in a baking dish.
+Cover with foil and bake for 25 to 30 minutes, then uncover and bake for another 10 minutes until cheese is melted.

 Ham Salad Sandwiches